Samsung/TAU/README.md

 The TAU library contains components which allows you to create Web Application UI.
 Each components represents UI element, such as a button or slider, which gives you interaction and manipulation features.

-This is replacement and clone of previously existing https://review.tizen.org/gerrit/#/admin/projects/platform/framework/web/tau

 ## Getting Started

 - Clone a copy of the master branch in the TAU Git repository: